 If you want to shower your tortoise with affection, avoid carrying it.
 Tortoises don’t jump, and they never experience life away from land in the wild.

-It scares them to suddenly feel the ground beneath their feet disappear.
+It scares them to suddenly feel the ground beneath their feet disappears.

 Do Tortoises Like Being Touched?